wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/trapezoidal-profiles.rst

 .. note:: C++ is often able to infer the type of the inner classes, and thus a simple initializer list (without the class name) can be sent as a parameter.
 The full class names are included in the example below for clarity.

 Now that we know how to create a set of constraints and the desired start/end states, we are ready to create our motion profile.
-The ``TrapezoidProfile`` constructor takes 1 parameter; the constraints.
+The ``TrapezoidProfile`` constructor takes 1 parameter: the constraints.

 .. tabs::